Toronto’s urban photographers share their favourite spots for the perfect photo opp.

 Don’t be afraid to get creative and try out different angles.
 Create a unique point of view that wouldn’t normally be seen and you’ll be amazed at the results.

 Cobblestone streets, 200-year-old Victorian buildings and contemporary art installations sprinkled throughout—what’s not to love about Toronto’s Distillery Historic District?
-At every turn you’ll find something aesthetically pleasing, whether it’s artsy sculptures like the Love Lock installation, picturesque patios, charming antique stores or moody passageways.
+At every turn, you’ll find something aesthetically pleasing, whether it’s artsy sculptures like the Love Lock installation, picturesque patios, charming antique stores or moody passageways.

 If your photo includes a stream or pathway, try lining up the path to the bottom of the frame.
 It draws the viewer’s eyes along the path and creates a more engaging photo.

 The Don River Valley Park is Toronto’s largest urban park that runs alongside the Don Valley River.
 It houses woodsy hiking trails and historical attractions like Don Valley Brick Works Park.
-With acres and acres of greenery, head to Don Valley for scenic, nature-filled photos.
+With acres and acres of greenery, head to Don Valley for the scenic, nature-filled photos.
 You may even come across wildlife like deer or rabbits.
 As an added bonus, the trails often lead to scenic views that overlook Toronto.

 Get out and practice.
 Experiment with angles, colours and lighting.
 Look at every photographic challenge as a chance for improvement.